trustlines-protocol/blockchain/README.md

 The netstats client reports the state of your node to the [Laika netstats page](https://laikanetstats.trustlines.foundation/) that gives a rough overview of the current network state.
-It is a fully optional component which helps the community, at the cost leaks of some leakage of private information.
+It is an optional component which helps the community by providing information on your running node to a central server.

 To participate, you first need to request credentials managed by the Trustlines Foundation.
 Please email `netstats@trustlines.foundation` to do so.